sofrayala/S5-Angular/README.md

 # S5Angular

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.6.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.8, with a card element whicih show programming steps, it also has functional button to go to the previous and next step.
+And it includes an animation from angular animations.

+# Technologies

+Angular
+Typescript
+HTML
+CSS
+SCSS
+Bootstrap

 ## Development server

+First make sure you have node.js installed , if not run: npm install

 To start a local development server, run: